-Top current account & savings apps incl up to 5% interest
+Top current account & auto-savings apps

 There's now a wave of banking and savings apps which give you a helping hand with budgeting, saving and managing your cash in a way traditional banks don't – though the biggies are starting to catch up.
-If you're not smartphone-savvy or you prefer banking in a branch, see Best Bank Accounts instead.
+If you're not smartphone-savvy or you prefer banking in branch, see Best Bank Accounts instead.

 Repay Debts or Save?

 Those with debts AND savings are seriously overspending but the solution is simple.
 Pay the debts off, possibly even including your mortgage, before you save.
 Forget the old ‘must have an emergency savings fund' logic as getting rid of debts beats that too.

 Peer-to-peer (P2P) lending firms such as Zopa, Funding Circle and Ratesetter offer rates of up to about 6%, but these are NOT the same as savings accounts.
 The regulator is worried people jump in without understanding the risks.
 This guide explains the risks and how the main players stack up.

 Child Trust Funds